Cost of Living Adjustments (COLA)

 Withholding Flat Amounts

-Due to IRS rules, ACERA does not allow you to withhold a flat amount with no allowances.
-This means you MUST enter a number in the Allowances Box (Box 2).
+Due to IRS rules, ACERA does not allow you to withhold a specific flat amount of your choosing.

 How to Update Your California Income Tax Withholding